Drive-in Pallet Racking

 Drive-in Pallet Racking is used where high density storage is required in warehouses with a lower number of product lines.

-What is Drive-In Pallet Racking?
+What is Drive-in Pallet Racking?

 Drive-in Pallet Racking is constructed from similar components as the other systems with the exception that beams for pallet location are replaced by stub arms which act as a support member to a pallet-rail which runs from front to back of the application.
 The full range is manufactured in the UK at our purpose-built factory in Cannock, Staffordshire.

 Predominantly used for slow moving products, Drive-In Pallet Racking is the perfect solution when storing a relatively low number of product lines or seasonal goods that can remain in storage for a considerable time.